 For as long as I can remember, I've kept a journal.
 The process of sitting down and filling a page with my thoughts has always brought me a sense of calm, and in some ways, the habit has connected me to the person I was at 8, 18, and 28.
 In fact, a longstanding joke in my family is about an entry I wrote in the third grade praising a playground crush that my siblings found—but I'll keep his name a secret.

 But journaling has always been something that I've turned to in times of stress or confusion.
-It's been a vehicle for reflection, of course, but it hasn't necessarily been a means toward practicing gratitude.
-When it comes to fostering that buzzworthy term in my life, not regularly writing about the things that bring me peace, or happiness, or satisfaction may be to my detriment.
+It's been a vehicle for reflection, of course, but it hasn't necessarily been a means toward fostering gratitude.
+When it comes to fostering that buzzworthy term in my life, not regularly writing about the things that bring me peace, or happiness, or satisfaction maybe to my detriment.

 Given all of the benefits that seem intrinsic to this topic, it still isn't hard to understand why the habit of gratitude is tough to build these days.
 From the stress of our personal lives and the chaos of the world in general, not only can it be a challenge to simply sit and write, but it's also increasingly difficult to find things that spark this feeling.